sivakumarbdu/hideTableColumn/README.md

-# hideTableColumn
+# Show/Hide Table Column

-To hide the table column and send the column hidden list(JSON) to DB using JavaScript(JS).
+Show/Hide the table columns by selecting/unselecting the checkbox and send it to backend.